Senior Lecturer in Education (Maths & Professional Studies)

 There will be additional costs for travel to placements, optional visits within modules, and paper based materials for recording and storage of evidence.
 We provide financial support for your placement travel costs according to the annually reviewed process.

 Your course consists of university and school-based learning.
 You will be in school for at least 120 days.
 University based days are normally between 9am and 5pm.
-School-based days will vary according to the requirements of the school, but general expectations are that you will be in school between 8.15am and 4.30pm.
+School-based days will vary according to the requirements of the school and specific placement expectations, but general expectations are that you will be in school between 8.15am and 4.30pm.

-Assessment for this course is continuous.
-You will complete assignments for your Masters’ level modules, and your teaching, including planning and assessment, will be assessed against the Teachers’ Standards.
+Assessment is continuous.
+You will engage in assignments which will contribute towards your Master’s Level Modules.
+Your teaching, including planning and assessment, will be assessed during each placement and you will be assessed against the Teachers’ Standards at the end of your training.
 Partner schools share the responsibility for assessment during the practical teaching.

 The core text is Cremin, T. and Burnett, C. (eds) (2018) Learning to Teach in the Primary School.
 4th Ed.
 Abingdon: Routledge (also available as an eBook).